thesunRider/AeroAutomatedPlane/README.md

 >If we use server machine to access the website then there will be a lot of computational demand.A minimum of 8gb ram is therefore recommended.

 ## To do
->An actual micro controller(like arduino or raspberry pi) is not used now as it is not available.
+--An actual micro controller(like arduino or raspberry pi) is not used now as it is not available.
 It is simulated using python and emulate.sh file.

->Adittional sensor data and respective charts/graphs have to be implemented in the website.
+--Adittional sensor data and respective charts/graphs have to be implemented in the website.

->Gyroscope sensor must be added.
+--Gyroscope sensor must be added.

->The use of gps system needs to be implemented.
+--The use of gps system needs to be implemented.

 ## Authors
 Surya